John Krueger of Circle Brook Farms (formally Starbrite Farm)

 Wrong Direction Farm

 The Kesler Family started Tree-Licious Orchards 35 years ago to provide fresh fruit and vegetables for the benefit of the community and their family.
 The Keslers follow a low pesticide “integrated pest management” model.
 Today, Tree-Licious Orchards grows 9 types of fruit, 73 varieties of apples and many varieties of vegetables over the growing season – following this same practice – minimal pesticide so the fruits and vegetables may be picked and enjoyed immediately – without scrubbing and peeling.
 Our produce has no wax, residue, or commercial packaging.
 It is not shipped across the country to a commercial market.
-Just reach for a berry,, apple or peach on the way home and enjoy yummy goodness straight from the farm!
-Tree-Licious Orchards is proud to introduce its local Community Supported Agriculture (CSA) farm share for weekly pick up at 139 Forest Ave, West Caldwell, NJ 07006 for the Caldwell CSA membership every Tuesday afternoon in time for the afternoon pickup from June 11th to November 19th (24 weeks).
-For the 2019 registration information, click here: 2019 Tree-licious Registration Information
+Just reach for a berry, apple or peach on the way home and enjoy yummy goodness straight from the farm!
+Tree-Licious Orchards is proud to introduce its local Community Supported Agriculture (CSA) farm share for weekly pick up in Caldwell.
+For the 2020 registration information, click here.
+(Be sure to click Fruits only options.)